Apache Cordova

 Apache Cordova (formerly PhoneGap) is a mobile application development framework created by Nitobi.
 Adobe Systems purchased Nitobi in 2011, rebranded it as PhoneGap, and later released an open-source version of the software called Apache Cordova.
-Apache Cordova enables software programmers to build hybrid web applications for mobile devices using CSS3, HTML5, and JavaScript, instead of relying on platform-specific APIs like those in Android, iOS, or Windows Phone.
-It enables the wrapping up of CSS, HTML, and JavaScript code depending on the platform of the device.
+Apache Cordova enables developers to build hybrid web applications for mobile devices using CSS3, HTML5, and JavaScript, instead of relying on platform-specific APIs such as those in Android, iOS, or Windows Phone.
+It enables CSS, HTML, and JavaScript code to be packaged for different mobile platform.
 It extends the features of HTML and JavaScript to work with the device.
-The resulting applications are hybrid, meaning that they are neither truly native mobile application nor purely Web-based.
+The resulting applications are hybrid, meaning that they are neither truly native mobile applications nor purely web-based.
 They are not native because all layout rendering is done via Web views instead of the platform's native UI framework.
 They are not Web apps because they are packaged as apps for distribution and have access to native device APIs.
 Mixing native and hybrid code snippets has been possible since version 1.9.

 The software was previously called just "PhoneGap", then "Apache Callback".

 PhoneGap was Adobe's commercial version of Cordova along with its associated ecosystem.
 Many other tools and frameworks are also built on top of Cordova, including Ionic, Monaca, VoltBuilder, TACO, Onsen UI, GapDebug, App Builder, Cocoon, Framework7, Quasar Framework, Evothings Studio, NSB/AppStudio, Mobiscroll, and Telerik Platform.
 These tools use Cordova, and not PhoneGap for their core tools.

 Contributors to the Apache Cordova project include Adobe, BlackBerry, Google, IBM, Intel, Microsoft, Mozilla, and others.